This Greek Couscous Salad is colorful and bursting with flavor and textures! Loaded with healthy ingredients and SUPER simple to put together!

 And have you ever seen such a gorgeous salad?
 It’s an instant perk up, isn’t it?

-This resfreshingly light, healthy salad is perfect for picnics and parties this spring and summer.
+This refreshingly light, healthy salad is perfect for picnics and parties this summer.
 It’s always a crowd favorite.
 And who doesn’t love a salad that takes less than 30 minutes to put together?

 I chose to cut my cucumber in ribbons, but you can slice them any way you’d like.
 I just love the look of the ribbons.